 MFI (mechanical fuel injection) fuel pumps are notorious for leaking fuel.
 Leaks are almost always due to age hardened and deformed o-rings inside the pump.
 Taking the pump off the car, taking it apart, cleaning it and installing new seals will almost always solve the fuel leak problems.

 To fix burned out lights you have to remove the wood cover around the shifter.
 That can be the most difficult part, especially if you don't want to chip or crack your nice wood piece.
-Once the wood is up you can get the the light bulbs BUT you have to know where they are.

 This video will be an excellent example of how to save big $$$ doing the work on your own car.
 If your gas engine is idling too fast in neutral it could be an expensive problem, but in many cases it is due to lack of maintenance over a long period of time.